All Episodes

 It never was debunked in any capacity, although George Stephanopoulos tried to do a hit piece on you.

-Uh it shows how in the pocket he still is for the Clintons.
+It shows how in the pocket he still is for the Clintons.

-But uh, I don't know that anybody debunked the truth of your book and the exhaustive research and footnotes that you put in that book.
+But I don't know that anybody debunked the truth of your book and the exhaustive research and footnotes that you put in that book.

-Washington Post did a front page piece confirming our stuff on Haiti about how Hillary's brother got a gold mine and other problems with Haiti reconstruction.
+Washington Post did a front-page piece confirming our stuff on Haiti about how Hillary's brother got a gold mine and other problems with Haiti Reconstruction.

 The Wall Street Journal News Division, Fox News, of course, even ABC News, the investigative unit, confirmed a large portion of the findings.